History of Cuba: Elections and independence

 Popular demands for a Constituent Assembly soon emerged.
 In December 1899, the U.S. War Secretary assured the Cuban populace that the occupation was temporary, that municipal and general elections would be held, that a Constituent Assembly would be set up, and that sovereignty would be handed to Cubans.
 Brooke was replaced by General Leonard Wood to oversee the transition.
 Parties were created, including the Cuban National Party, the Federal Republican Party of Las Villas, the Republican Party of Havana and the Democratic Union Party.

-The first elections for mayors, treasurers and attorneys of the country's 110 municipalities for a one-year-term took place on 16 June 1900, but balloting was limited to literate Cubans older than 21 and with properties worth more than $250.
+The first elections for mayors, treasurers and attorneys of the country's 110 municipalities took place on 16 June 1900, but balloting was limited to literate Cubans older than 21 and with properties worth more than $250.
 Only members of the dissolved Liberation Army were exempt from these conditions.
 Thus, the number of about 418,000 male citizens over 21 was reduced to about 151,000.
-360,000 women were totally excluded.
 The same elections were held one year later, again for a one-year-term.

 Elections for 31 delegates to a Constituent Assembly were held on 15 September 1900 with the same balloting restrictions.
-In all three elections, pro-independence candidates, including a large number of mambi delegates, won overwhelming majorities.
+In all three elections, pro-independence candidates won overwhelming majorities.
 The Constitution was drawn up from November 1900 to February 1901 and then passed by the Assembly.
 It established a republican form of government, proclaimed internationally recognized individual rights and liberties, freedom of religion, separation between church and state, and described the composition, structure and functions of state powers.

-On 2 March 1901, the U.S. Congress passed the Army Appropriations Act, stipulating the conditions for the withdrawal of United States troops remaining in Cuba following the Spanish–American War.
-As a rider, this act included the Platt Amendment, which defined the terms of Cuban-U.S. relations until 1934.
-It replaced the earlier Teller Amendment.
+On 2 March 1901, the U.S. Congress passed the Army Appropriations Act, stipulating the conditions for the withdrawal of United States troops remaining in Cuba.
+As a rider, this act included the Platt Amendment, which defined the terms of Cuban–U.S. relations until 1934.
 The amendment provided for a number of rules heavily infringing on Cuba's sovereignty: